Lobaro/docs/docs/background/lorawan.md

 The trade off is a very limited data rate which makes it unusable for some use cases.
 For many IoT applications this is not really a limitation.

+LoRaWAN based LPWANs (Low Power wide area networks) allow connections to the Internet from small battery powered devices with wireless ranges of up to 5 kilometers between the transmitter and receiving gateway antenna - without the usual cellular network costs in classical M2M or smart metering solutions.
+Also - unlike with cellular networks - it's possible to setup own gateways if needed.

 To operate LoRaWAN Sensors you need a **LoRaWAN Network Server**.
 A free to use, open source network server is
 [The Things Network](https://www.thethingsnetwork.org/){: target="_blank"}.